mschlechter/SimpleBlog/README.md

 1. It shows blog messages from the database.
 2. A user can navigate between blog posts.
 3. Syntax coloring of code blocks.
+4. You can log in and post / edit new items.

 Todo's:

-1. User authentication and registration.
+1. User registration.
-2. Blog post authoring.
-3. Archive view with search functionality.
+2. Archive view with search functionality.
-4. Much more :-)
+3. Much more :-)